-Community and Civic Engagement (CCE) Plan:
+Community and Civic Engagement: Institutionalizing Public Engagement

 University of Northern Colorado has at the very core of its mission and identity a commitment to shaping educational change (Larson, 1989) and to education innovation in the public interest.
-UNC has grown from a teacher preparation and normal school at the turn of last century, into a doctoral intensive university preparing education professionals, nurses, community health experts, graduates, researchers and citizens in a broad spectrum of disciplines.
+UNC has grown from a teacher preparation (normal) school at the turn of last century, into a comprehensive doctoral university preparing education professionals, nurses, community health experts, graduates, researchers and citizens in a broad spectrum of disciplines.
 Moreover, UNC’s distinctive role and its investment in public education centers on the notion of transformative education by being an “exemplary teaching and learning community,” as envisioned in UNC’s Academic Plan (2012).

 Community and Civic Engagement (CCE) is one of the nine strategic plans, outlined in our university’s planning process.
 A growing body of research and practice shows that teaching, research and service learning activities engaged in local or global communities are high-impact practices.
 As a result of work undertaken in 2012-2013, by the CCE Committee and members of our campus community who contributed their voices to the planning process, we are now working to meet the goals articulated in the Community and Civic Engagement Plan.

 The CCE plan represents tremendous intellectual energy and commitment by the UNC community.
 It is informed by our UNC institutional history and distinctive identity, by other ongoing campus wide initiatives, by feedback gathered from prior data, a campus listening tour, and by the experiences of other institutions of higher education as they have infused public engagement into all aspects of their campuses.
 The plan for the next three years is intended to enhance and guide the infusion of engagement on our campus and in our communities.
 Copies of the CCE Plan and Executive Summary are available.